The Strangers (Malibu Comics): Break-Thru

 In a strange night, strange phenomenas appeared in the sky: the moon was colored blue, the common people were driven into a madness and various Ultras had strange visions.
 The Strangers joined Hardcase and other ultraheroes in a fight against the minions of the villain Rex Mundi's, who tried to captured Amber Hunt, who was acting like a herald for the madness.

 In an attempt to discover the source of their powers, the Strangers steal a shuttlecraft from the villain J.D.
 Hunt, the same man who once had Electrocute as a sexual toy.
 The shuttle was being stored on a military base.
 This brings them into conflict with the rookie superhero Prototype, spokesman for Ultratech corporation.
 On the way to the successful moon encounter, they destroy a monstrous infestation of a Russian space station.

-In the moon they meet the ultras Hardcase, Choice, Prime (comics), Mantra (comics), and The Solution.
+In the moon they meet the ultras Hardcase, Choice, Prime, Mantra, and The Solution.
 All the Ultraheroes discovered the source of the "Jumpstart Effect" which has been granting people powers all across Earth.
 Alongside other ultraheroes, they protect the Entity, a crashed alien starship that was causing the Jumpstart Effect, from attack from Mundi's minions.
 It is soon allowed to return home.

 More villainy

 Upon return to Earth, they are rescued from the consequences of stealing the craft by base commander Captain Christopher Dugan.
 Night Man had solved murders on Dugan's base, making him more receptive to the efforts of super-humans.
 Even when informed one of the Strangers was gay, Dugan indicates it matters little.
 In the same issue, Yrial's people force her to come home.

 The Strangers get a clue as to where Yrial is being held and follow.
 They end up fighting super-powered pirates and these people were some of the cable car passengers.

 Grenade and Electrocute later become a romantic couple.
-The team helps Hardcase and his partner Choice invade the Groom Lake facility of the mysterious organization known as Aladdin.
+The team helps Hardcase and his partner Choice invade the Groom Lake facility of the mysterious organization Aladdin.
 Spectral reveals he is gay, to the acceptance of all his friends.
-Around this time they confront J.D Hunt's personal enforcers, TNTNT.
+Around this time, they confront J.D Hunt's personal enforcers, TNTNT.

 Grenade gets into deep trouble when his girlfriend is re-programmed by her original makers, Nu-Ware.
 With the additional help of the mystical Teknight, he believes he will be able to defeat TNTNT.
 Electrocute also attacks, defeating the two heroes.